microsoft/vscode-dev-containers/README.md

 }
 ```

 To develop the service run the command **Dev Container: Open Folder in Container...** and select the workspace you want to open.
 You can start the services from the command line using `docker-compose -f docker-compose.develop.yml up`.
-If the service is not running, then the action will start the services using `docker-compose up`.
+If the service is not running, then the action will start the services using `docker-compose -f docker-compose.develop.yml up`.
 Once the service is up, VS Code will inject the VS Code headless backend into the container and install the recommended extensions.

+#### Docker-Compose-Samples
+For complete setups refer to the following samples:
+- [node](https://github.com/Microsoft/vscode-dev-containers/tree/master/docker-compose-tests/node) a simple setup with a single service implemented in node.
+- [python-redis](https://github.com/Microsoft/vscode-dev-containers/tree/master/docker-compose-tests/python-redis) a setup with a redis service and a python web service

 **Please Note:** This injection will happen whenever a container is created.
 Therefore, when you want to continue development on the container use `docker-compose stop` to stop but not destroy the containers.
 In this way the VS Code backend and the extensions do not need to be installed on the next start.